-Like many homemade wine syrups, most of our recipes follow a simple 1:1 ratio, with the ingredients dissolved together over low heat; gentle heating is particularly important so as not to diminish the freshness and character of the beer.
+Like many homemade wine syrups, most beer syrups can follow a simple 1:1 ratio, with the ingredients dissolved together over low heat.
+“It’s not a reduction; it really is just adding sugar and adding enough heat to dissolve with agitation,” says Kveton.
+Gentle heating is particularly important so as not to diminish the freshness or the character of the beer.

 Here, five beer syrups and how to use them.

-A straightforward 1:1 ratio works well with sour beers, like gose or Berliner Weisse, and can add sharpness and perceived acidity to a number of classic cocktails, from sours to spritzes.
-To up the flavor ante even more, try adding fresh fruit such as cherries or raspberries to the syrup as Morgan Schick does in his sour triple threat, the Ronnie Buders.
+Sour beers, like gose or Berliner Weisse, can add sharpness to a number of classic cocktails, from sours to spritzes.
+To up the flavor ante even more, try adding fresh fruit such as cherries or raspberries to the syrup, as Morgan Schick does in his sour triple threat, the Ronnie Buders.

-An equal-parts ratio works here, too, resulting in a fresh, bright syrup that’s particularly suited to whiskey- or amaro-based drinks.
+IPAs result in a fresh, bright syrup that can be suited to whiskey- or amaro-based drinks, or, as Kveton suggests, it can complement the fruitiness of agave-based cocktails as in his Use Your Illusion II.
 Given the hop-forward nature of IPAs, however, this syrup runs the risk of reading as rancid if overheated, so be careful to keep it on a low simmer.

 A German wheat beer, hefeweizen’s dry, tart flavors add extra kick to drinks without throwing them out of balance.
-It works particularly well with sour formulas (in the U.S., hefeweizen is sometimes served with lemon to cut the wheat flavor) as well as in dry sherry-based drinks.
-Try adding fresh herbs such as sage or rosemary to the syrup for added complexity, with a 1:1 ratio of beer to sugar.
+In its syrup form, it works particularly well with sour formulas (in the United States, hefeweizen is sometimes served with lemon to cut the wheat flavor) as well as in dry sherry-based drinks.
+Try adding fresh herbs, such as sage or rosemary, to the syrup for added complexity.

 Try it in: Gin Sour, Second Serve, The Last Petal, Southside Fizz